dotnet/orleans-docs/src/docs/grains/index.md

 }
 ```

-A "void" grain methods marked as `async` that returns no value simply returns at the end of their execution:
+A "void" grain method marked as `async` that returns no value simply returns at the end of its execution:

 ```csharp
 public async Task GrainMethod4()